 Thai yellow chicken curry, or gaeng garee, is a popular flavorful Thai curry dish consisting of chicken pieces simmered in a delicious coconut curry sauce.
 The delicious herbs and spices from the curry mixed with juicy chicken pieces and paired for rice is a mouthwatering combo.
 While living in Thailand for a month, I was able to take a cooking class at the Blue Elephant cooking school, where I learned how to make yummy traditional Thai curries.

-Calories and Nutrition - How To Make It Healthy
+🍎 Calories and Nutrition - Make It Healthy

-In this healthy Thai yellow curry recipe, I used key ingredients swaps to make this a more macro friendly and calorie conscious dish.
+In this recipe, I used key ingredient swaps from my Tips to Make Healthy Thai Curry guide to make this a more macro-friendly and calorie-conscious meal.
 Here are some key tweaks I made:

 - Chicken – Opt to use lean protein like chicken thigh.
 Can also use chicken thigh, shrimps, fish, or seafood for other lean protein sources.